Industrial production

 CBA Commentary

-In July 2025, industrial output grew at a 1.8% annualised (seasonally adjusted) rate, and year-to-date growth this year is 1%, compared with -1% in the same period last year.
-These year-on-year changes in the manufacturing industry have reached 1.9% y/y in July and 0.5% so far in 2025 (after -0.9% in the same period last year), while the automotive industry has posted growth of 4.9% y/y in July this year and has averaged 0.2% so far this year after -1.7% last year.
+In August 2025, industrial production fell 1.4% y/y (seasonally adjusted), and year-to-date growth this year is 0.7%, compared with -1% in the same period last year.
+These year-on-year changes amounted to -1.9% y/y in manufacturing in August and 0.2% so far in 2025 (after -0.9% in the same period last year), while the automotive industry posted a 2.9% y/y decline in August this year and has averaged -0.2% so far this year after -1.7% last year.

 Source of primary data